trivago/go-kubernetes/README.md

 ## Maintenance and PRs

 This repository is in active development but is not our main focus.
-PRs are wolcome, but will take some time to be reviewed.
+PRs are welcome, but will take some time to be reviewed.

 ## License